coderofsalvation/coderofsalvation.github.io/_posts/2014-07-20-about-leon-van-kammen.md

 # Real-world achievements

-In the past I've managed all B2B integrations in a startup from design till production-ready.
+In the past I've managed all B2B integrations in a startup from design till production-ready till support-flows.
-B2B middle-ware-ish integrations to travel-partners like [Booking.com](http://www.booking.com), [Agoda](http://www.agoda.com), [Easytobook.com](http://www.easytobook.com).
+I was responsible for realizing middle-ware-ish integrations to travel-partners like [Booking.com](http://www.booking.com), [Agoda](http://www.agoda.com), [Easytobook.com](http://www.easytobook.com).

 I've also been responsible for setting up an physical office for developers, as well as a virtual (cloud) office.
 I created an infrastructure with private chat/issuetracker/pastesystem/GIT infrastructure/server infrastructure/automated deployment, testing and documentation.